viewdo/x-ui/packages/docs/src/pages/interface/providers.md

 ## Custom Interface Provider

-You can extend this system by adding your own provider, using a Register Interface Provider Event Action.
+You can extend this system by adding your own provider, using a Register Interface Provider Action.

 The system listens for custom events in the action topic: **interface**